Nara Park: Population management and nutrition

 Due to the COVID-19 pandemic in 2020, the Japanese government implemented travel restrictions.
 The amount of tourists feeding the Nara deer decreased significantly.
 The deer lost a vital source of food and began to forage outside of the park.
 There were concerns that the deer could get hit by vehicles or die from eating harmful plastic and other litter.
 Some of the deer were observed to be emaciated and not eating the grass in front of them, probably because they had become dependent on crackers, while some deer were observed to have started eating grass, which improved their intestinal environment and the condition of their feces.
 During the pandemic, the deer population decreased in 2020 and 2021, before increasing over the next four years to 1,465 in 2025.
 At the same time, an increase in the number of human injuries involving deer has been recorded since 2021.

+Harm caused by humans

 In 2010, a man and woman were arrested and jailed for shooting a deer with a crossbow.
 In 2021, a man was arrested for fatally injuring a deer with an axe.

+Ticks and Lyme disease

 Wild deer found in Nara Park are host to ticks that can transmit tick-borne diseases with a reported fatality rate of up to 30%.
 As of August 2025, Nara Prefecture is urging the public to avoid touching deer unnecessarily.

+In 2024, a Spanish woman in her twenties who visited Japan and interacted with the deer in Nara contracted Lyme disease following a tick bite and was treated in Germany; the case received widespread coverage in Spanish-language media.

 In popular culture

 Alt-J's 2014 album This Is All Yours has the track "Nara", which mentions Nara Park in its lyrics.

 My Deer Friend Nokotan predominantly features deer crackers as well as Nara Park.
 The closing of the anime based on the manga shows production of deer crackers alongside footage of deer at Nara Park.

+Team Shanghai Alice's 2026 album Artificial Utopia in Ruins has the track name "Nara Otherworld Park".